Software-Improvement-Group/sigridci/docs/faq-security.md

 ### How do you track if a finding has been fixed?

-Finding status is automatically updated based on  its "fingerprint".
-If a fingerprint is no longer found, the issue will be set to Fixed.
+Finding status is automatically updated based on the finding's "fingerprint".
+If a fingerprint is no longer found, the issue will be set to *Fixed*.
 If a new fingerprint is found, it will become a new finding.

-A fingerprint is calculated from multiple fields: analysis tool, rule, file name, and the ine of code where the finding was located, combined with the line before and after it.
+The finding fingerprint is calculated from multiple fields: analysis tool, rule, file name, and the line of code where the finding was located combined with the line before and after it.

+We use this approach to reduce the amount of busywork.
+Findings are automatically resolved to avoid situations where people fix something in the code, but then forget to update the finding in Sigrid.
+Moreover, multiple overlapping findings will automatically be merged if they have the same fingerprint.
+This means automatic deduplication, which is important for keeping the findings as actionable as possible.

 ### What status can findings be in?